stolsma/intercom/README.md

     // These options control how quickly parent restarts a child process
     // as well as when to kill a "spinning" process 'minUptime': 2000,          // Minimum time a child process has to be up.
-Forever will 'exit' otherwise.
+EventChild will 'exit' otherwise.
     'spinSleepTime': 1000,      // Interval between restarts if a child is spinning (i.e. alive < minUptime).

     // Command to spawn as well as options and other vars